-Abdominal migraine is a syndrome which presents as recurrent episodes of severe abdominal pain, coupled with vasomotor symptoms, nausea, and emesis.
+Abdominal migraine is a syndrome that presents as recurrent episodes of severe paroxysmal abdominal pain, coupled with vasomotor symptoms, nausea, and emesis that lasts for at least 1 hour 3.
 Historically it has tended to be a pediatric diagnosis, but it is now increasingly seen in adults.
 It is one of the functional gastrointestinal disorders (FGIDs) 1.
 Similar to the other functional GI disorders its pathogenesis remains unresolved despite extensive ongoing work 1,2.

 Several research studies have established a range in prevalence from 0.4-4% 1.
 Studies suggest that the majority of children affected do not experience the condition into adulthood.

 Diagnosis employs both the International Classification of Headache Disorders diagnostic criteria and Rome criteria.

 Establishing the diagnosis requires at least two discrete episodes in a one-year period.

 These episodes must consist of:

 - paroxysmal episodes of intense, acute periumbilical pain that lasts for one hour or more

 - intervening periods of usual health lasting weeks to months

 - pain is associated with two of the following 3:

 - no evidence of an inflammatory, anatomic, metabolic, or neoplastic process that could explain the patient's symptoms